ckeditor/ckeditor5/docs/installation/getting-started/api-and-events.md

 <info-box hint>
 **What's next?**

-Having explored the API and events, it's time to take the next step: {@link installation/getting-started/extending-features extend your editor's features}.
+Having explored the API and events, it is time to take the next step: {@link installation/getting-started/extending-features extend your editor's features}.
 </info-box>